wombleton/gitlaw-nz/acts/P/Policing Act 2008.md

     *   (b) convey a person in the employee's charge to a Police station or other place.

-    (2) A person who fails to give help, when so asked, commits an offence and is liable to a fine not exceeding $2,000\.
+    (2) A person who fails to give help, when so asked, commits an offence and is liable on conviction to a fine not exceeding $2,000\.

-    Compare: 1958 No 109 [s 53][227]
+    Compare: 1958 No 109 [s 53][229]

+    Section 51(2): amended, on 1 July 2013, by [section 413][201] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 52 Unlawful dealings with prisoners